arhx/C3Projects--Java--VideoStoreAPI/README.md

 ### Customers
 - Retrive a list of all customers
 - Retrive a subset of customers
-  - Given a sort column, return _n_ customer records, offset by _p_ records (this will be used to create "pages" of customers)
+  - Given a sort column, return _n_ customer records
   - Sort columns are
     - `name`
     - `registered_at`
     - `postal_code`
-- Given a customer's `id`...
-  - List the movies they _currently_ have checked out
-  - List the movies a customer has checked out in the past
-    - ordered by check out date
-    - includes return date

 ### Movies
 - Retrieve a list of all movies
 - Retrieve a subset of movies
-  - Given a sort column, return _n_ movie records, offset by _p_ records (this will be used to create "pages" of movies)
+  - Given a sort column, return _n_ movie records
   - Sort columns are
     - `title`
     - `release_date`
-- Given a movie's `title`...
-  - Get a list of customers that have _currently_ checked out a copy of the film
-  - Get a list of customers that have checked out a copy _in the past_
-    - ordered by customer `id`
-    - ordered by customer `name`
-    - ordered by check out date

-### Rental
 - Look a movie up by title to see
-  - it's synopsis
+  - its synopsis
   - release date
   - and inventory total
-- Know if a movie has any inventory available to rent
-- See a list of customers that have _currently_ checked out any of the movie's inventory
-- Given a customer's `id` and a movie's `title` ...
-  - "check out" one of the movie's inventory to the customer
-    - Establish a return date
-    - Charge the customer's account (cost up to you)
-  - "check in" one of customer's rentals
-    - return the movie to its inventory
-- See a list of customers with overdue movies

 ### Interface
 - This part of the project is purely an API; all interactions should happen over HTTP requests.
 There is no front-end, user-facing interface.

 ### Testing
 - All endpoints must be tested.
-- We will use [Mocha](https://mochajs.org/) for tests.
+- We will use [JUnit](http://junit.org/) for tests.
 - There isn't a coverage requirement for this project, beyond demonstrating that every endpoint is covered by some manner of tests.